stafli-org/stafli.stack.php/README.md

 ### From Docker Hub repository (manual)

-Note: this method will not allow you to use the docker-compose files nor the script.
+Note: this method will not allow you to use the docker-compose files nor the Makefile.

 1. To pull the images, try typing:
 `docker pull <image_url>`